 Invest in Experiences

-Studies show that when you spend money on experiences, it makes you happier than when you spend it on things.
-So set aside some of your paycheck to spend on vacations, classes, hobbies, and visits to far-flung old friends.
+Studies show that spending money on experiences makes you happier than spending it on things.
+So set aside some of your paycheck for vacations, classes, hobbies, and visits to far-flung old friends.

-Buying new stuff makes you happy for a short time, but experiences make you grow, strengthen your bond with other people, and provide a fond memory to look back on.
+Buying new stuff makes you happy for a short time, but experiences help you grow, strengthen your bond with other people, and provide fond memories to look back on.